Issues Important to

 We supported the NO vote to make sure the legislature keeps their hands off the PFD.

-Alaskan recieve a PFD and a payoff because we are prohibited to own subsurface rights.
+Alaskan receive a PFD and a payoff because we are prohibited to own subsurface rights.

 The AIP supports the direct popular election of the attorney general, all judges, and magistrates.

-Our constitution calls for the apointment of judges, magistrates and the AG.
-ANother one of the flaws in our constitution.
+Our constitution calls for the appointment of judges, magistrates and the AG - another one of the flaws in our constitution.

-If the AG was elected he would be responsible to the people.
+If the AG were elected, he would be responsible to the people.
 The Babbitt Suit would not have been dropped.
 The elected AG would have no choice but to stand up for Alaska or answer to the people of the state.

-Judges and Magistrates woudl have to be more responsible to the people.
-Roage decisions by out of touch Judges who cant be stopped will be remembered longer and the decisions will have to be defended in the court of the public.
+Judges and magistrates would have to be more responsible to the people.
+Rogue decisions by out of touch judges who can't be stopped will be remembered longer and the decisions will have to be defended in the court of the public.

 Roadways and Trails